ankurgecr/LocalNotificationHelper/readme.md

     }
 ```

 Good.
-You are all set to use LocalNotification Helper now.
+Now you are all set to use LocalNotification Helper.

 List of Notifications
 --------
 In order to get list of all notifications, call this method:

 ```
-NotificationHelper.getAll();
+List<LocalNotification> allNotifications = NotificationHelper.getAll();
 ```

-this will return list of LocalNotification objects.
-Here is the properties of LocalNotification class.
+Here are the properties of LocalNotification model.
 ```
 class LocalNotification {
     int notificationId;       /* Primary id of notification */